YueLin301/yuelin301.github.io/_posts/2023-06-19-ToM-for-MARL.md

 What is different from what I previously thought is that the observations are sampled after agents make decisions at each timestep.

 > This definition is adapted from that of Wikipedia[^wiki-Dec-POMDP].
-When discussing Dec-POMDP, These papers[^Dec-POMDP-Bernstein][^Dec-POMDP-Oliehoek] are often referenced.
+When discussing Dec-POMDP, these papers[^Dec-POMDP-Bernstein][^Dec-POMDP-Oliehoek] are often referenced.
 {: .prompt-info }

 ### MDP & POMDP